UK Council for Psychotherapy

 Mobile addiction counselling in London, Camden, Kings Cross, addiction counsellor - mobile addiction, text addiction, mobile phone addiction, texting addiction

 Mobile Addiction Constantly plugged in, whether it's a mobile addiction, iPhone addiction, text addiction we may enjoy the rush (and dopamine rush) we can get when we receive messages back - yet the interpretations we make if we don't hear from others may be hard to cope with, hard to manage.
 Misunderstandings may develop due to misinterpretations because we have missed the face to face contact and the "in-person cues".
-We may struggle be aware of and take responsibility to monitor our emotions, take a pause or be aware of the impact of what we say (see also Relationship Choreography, How We Engage In Conversation With Good Faith - Styles Of Relating, Relating States) by sending ill-thought messages, images, which we regret (see also Over-Talking, Oversharing, Floodlighting - Whether Or Not To Share Our Feelings - Taking Responsibility & Care For Our Feelings, Over-Talking, Oversharing - Balance Between Withholding Or Sharing All Our Thoughts).
+We may struggle be aware of and take responsibility to monitor our emotions, take a pause or be aware of the impact of what we say (see also Relationship Choreography, How We Engage In Conversation With Good Faith - Styles Of Relating, Relating States) by sending ill-thought messages, images, which we regret (see also Over-Talking, Oversharing, Floodlighting - Whether Or Not To Share Our Feelings, Over-Talking, Floodlighting, Oversharing - Balance Between Withholding Or Sharing All Our Thoughts).
 Underneath our pleasure, excitement, we may experience difficult, unwanted feelings, lack emotional connection with ourselves or our partner, maybe experience existential loneliness.
 Blocking off or shutting down from unwanted thoughts, it can be as if we've been keeping busy online, doing this for so long, we don't know what else to do.
 We may also worry about the amount of time we spend doing this.
 We may tell ourselves it will all be different one day.
 We may have diluted our range of communication skills and the quality of our thinking may have become impaired.
 On a treadmill, we may use our "communication addiction" as a distraction, a structure for other options we could put in place if we stop using our mobile, give time to ourself, reflect.
 We may fear what we may find out about ourself, which can be threatening for some, and we don't know how to respond to this.
-Living a digital life, turning away from our mobile phone addiction, letting go of what we need to let go of, not reacting until we are good and ready, turning off the email function on our mobile may be challenging for us, as may standing in our own ground, without the prop of any technology, with being independent, free of our mobile when we need to be.
-Nomophobia treatment, nomophobia counselling may help us.
+Living a digital life, turning away from our mobile phone addiction, letting go of what we need to let go of, not reacting until we are good and ready, turning off the email function on our mobile may be challenging for us, as may standing in our own ground, without the prop of any technology, with being independent, free of our mobile when we need to be (for some, a good mobile blocker can assist).
+Nomophobia treatment, nomophobia counselling may help us, support us in moderating our mobile usage.

 Searching for connection with others may be important to us.
 Burying our head in our phone, we may have become obsessed, compelled, attached to our mobile with our habitual phone checking.
 It can be as if we can't stop ourselves checking, sending messages, yet overlooked checking in with ourselves, enjoying other interests creating space for quiet reflection maintaining our social skills (see also Relating Face To Face), contact with our senses, nature, taking some downtime.
 Alienated from our sense of self, in a half-real, half-fantasy world, intimacy may be a underlying need for some.
 We may be so busy "doing", that we overlook "being", and what this means for us can be included in the mobile addiction counselling, nomophobia treatment, nomophobia counselling.
+We can end up doomscrolling - repetitively feeding ourself with news, often negative, and this can affect our sleep.
 Alongside the practical issues of filtering our notification settings as a helpful boundary, the therapy for phone addiction may also explore our toleration and responses to the triggers of our boredom, loneliness, uncertainty, anxiety, looking at our unconscious behaviour, beliefs and conscious reflections, beliefs, what we value.
 Depending on the situation we may want to determine whether verbal or digital communication (which can lead to misunderstandings, frustration) is more effective, meaningful.

 Addictions counselling in London, addiction counsellor, therapy for addictions, addiction help - mobile addiction, text addiction, mobile phone addiction, texting addiction, messaging addiction, email addiction, emailing addiction, e-mail addicts